 Device Manager displays only non-Plug and Play devices, drivers, and

-printers when you click Show hidden devices
+printers when you click the Show hidden devices

-on the View
+command on the View

 Accessories, and then click Command Prompt.

-- Troubleshoot the devices and drivers in Device Manager.
+- Troubleshoot the devices and drivers in Device Manager,

-- When you finish troubleshooting, close Device
+- When you are done troubleshooting, quit Device

 To have us set the environment variable globally for you, go to the "Fix it for me

 " section.
 If you prefer to fix this problem yourself, go to the "Let me fix it myself

 Fix it for me